la2050/archive/_organizations/hollywood-arts-council.md

       https://challenge.la2050.org/entry/save-the-art-programs-in-the-art-capitals-schools!
   year_submitted:
     - '2016'
-  org_summary:
-    - >-
-      Project S.O.A.R. is an after-school and in-class arts program serving children in Hollywood’s public elementary schools.
 title: Hollywood Arts Council
-uri: /organizations/hollywood-arts-council/
 extrapolated_project_ids:
   - '6102093'
 project_titles_from_extrapolated_project_ids:
-  - Save the Art Programs in the Art Capital's Schools!
-project_titles:
-  - Save the Art Programs in the Art Capital's Schools!
-project_titles_from_project_ids:
   - Save the Art Programs in the Art Capital's Schools!
 original_project_titles:
   - Save the Art Programs in the Art Capital's Schools!